AMomozZz/ID2223-lab2_2024/README.md

 Since the free version of Huggingface only offers CPU for inference, which is hopelessly slow.
 We deployed our chatbot using gradio framework on colab.

-We have trained multi-generation models, and we want users to switch arbitrarily during use.
-So we added an option box that allows users to switch models in the UI.
-Users can switch the model without restarting the project.
+We want users to be able to freely choose and switch models.
+To achieve this, we have added an option box in the user interface that allows users to switch models without restarting the project.
+Currently, users can switch between our trained models(labeled `orpo` in the UI) and the original Llama model(labeled `origin_llama` in the UI), with the conversation history being preserved to ensure continuity.

 <!-- ## Reference